serenology/project-2/README.md

 # ERD & Database

 With QuickDBD, we created a schema to map out the relationships across the csv files.
-Once the schema was created, we tested the tables in PgAdmin to confirm success.
+Once the schema was created ("crowdfunding_db_schema.sql"), we created a new database called crowdfunding_db to test the tables in PgAdmin and confirm success.
 Screenshots of the select statements are included to show its success.

 ## Authors